 Not everything that would be free on the NHS is covered by the EHIC.
 But you should be able to get the same treatment as a resident of the country you're visiting receives.
 If you do have to pay anything towards your care, it may be possible to get a refund when you return to the UK.
-If you need to make a claim once you return to the UK, you should call the EHIC Overseas Healthcare Team.
+You should call the EHIC Overseas Healthcare Team to find out more.

 It’s important to have both a valid EHIC and a travel insurance policy when you travel.
 The EHIC isn't an alternative to travel insurance – it doesn’t cover the cost of being flown back to the UK or private medical healthcare, for example.

 Medical treatment outside Europe